 More on #1, call out your audience in the first sentence or in the headline of your ad.

-So it’s very clear exactly who your offer is for.
+So it’s very clear exactly who your offer is for, and why they should care.
 Again, you want to reduce the number of unqualified clicks.

 5. Start with an Emoji.

 Use emoji’s sparingly and tastefully in your LinkedIn ads.

 But they are a good way to draw your reader’s eye into your ad to start reading.
 Ads that start with emojis almost always have a higher CTR.

 (Be clear on your audience and offer so that higher CTR doesn’t waste your money – see earlier tips)

 We find the Zap ⚡️ or an emoji with a color that stands out from the LinkedIn background AND from your ad image colors are good.